 How to get to the museum

-As you wind your way through the main walking routes for tourists in Vienna, you probably bump into the natural history and art museums anyway.
-The museum also sits next to subway and tram stops.
+As you wind your way through the main walking routes for tourists in Vienna, you probably bump into the museum anyway.
+The museum also sits next to subway and tram stations.
+And the hop-on hop-off services stop outside.

 Although the formal address is Burgring 7, the visitor entrance is the front and centre of the long building that faces the adjacent landscaped square.